Small and medium organisations

-These articles come from real work, not theory.
+These pieces come from real work and disputes, not theory.
 Each one is designed so a manager, trustee, or founder can read it once, understand the risk, and decide what to do next.

-A short selection of recent pieces.
+A short selection of recent or high impact pieces.
 Start with whichever matches the problem on your desk today.

 How a simple browser based PGP form lets people send you encrypted messages, reduces what can leak in a breach, and gives whistleblowers a safer way to reach you.